-So far, we came to know about Windows Firewall.
-In the previous article, we learn about how we can disable windows firewall using GUI (Graphical User Interface).
+So far, we have come to know about the Windows Firewall.
+In the previous article, we learned about how we can disable Windows firewalls using GUI (Graphical User Interface).
 The objective of this article is to disable Windows Firewall using cmd (command prompt).

 How to Enable or Disable Windows Firewall?

-As we know Windows Firewall, by default, enabled on Microsoft Operating System.
+As we know Windows Firewall, by default, is enabled on Microsoft Operating System.
 For many reasons, you may need to disable the Windows Firewall.
-To disable windows firewall, we can either use Graphical User Interface (GUI) or use the command prompt (cmd) mode.
-This article will guide you on how to disable windows firewall using cmd.
+To disable the Windows firewall, we can either use the Graphical User Interface (GUI) or use the command prompt (cmd) mode.
+This article will guide you on how to disable Windows firewalls using cmd.

 Steps to disable Windows Firewall using cmd

-- Open cmd using Administrator Privileges as shown in below picture.
+- Open cmd using Administrator Privileges as shown in the below picture.

-- Then, you can below mentioned command to disable windows firewall.
+- Then, you can below-mentioned command to disable the Windows firewall.

 NetSh Advfirewall set allprofiles state off

-- Now, you can enable Windows Firewall using below command.
+- Now, you can enable Windows Firewall using the below command.

 NetSh Advfirewall set allprofiles state on

-- Last, if you want to know that status of the Windows Firewall, you can use e following guide.
+- Last, if you want to know the status of the Windows Firewall, you can use the following guide.

 Netsh Advfirewall show allprofiles